-You will arrive at the beautiful and efficient Changi airport in Singapore.
+You will arrive at the very beautiful and efficient Changi airport in Singapore.
 If entering Singapore as a "tourist" or "visitor," US citizens need not obtain a special visa prior to entry.
 You will simply get a stamp as a "visitor" at the Singapore immigration desk.
 You are not entering as a student since you are not registered as a student at the university in Singapore: you are a US law student, enrolled in a US law program at a US law school.
-If you are doing an internship in Singapore, you must get a Temporary Employment Pass (TEP) -I will individually contact each student who falls in this category, so you are well aware of those requirements.
+If you are doing an externship in Singapore, you must get a Temporary Employment Pass (TEP) -I will individually contacted each student who falls in this category, and so you will be aware of those requirements.
 But, you will still enter the country as a general tourist.
 The TEP is processed separately.

-[NOTE: if you are continuing on to Vietnam, Cambodia or India for an internship, US citizens must get visas to enter each of these countries.
+[NOTE: if you are continuing on to Vietnam, Cambodia or India for an externship, US citizens must get visas to enter each of these countries.
 You can usually get a Cambodia visitor's visa at the airport for about \$35.
 Just be sure to have two continuous pages of your passport blank for this.
+You passport must be valid for 6 months beyond the date of entry for many countries to issue a visa.